AI Avatar Video for Customer Support and Onboarding

 How TTGC approaches support video systems

-Through The Glass Creatives builds support content systems as part of the broader avatar video infrastructure it designs for clients.
-Ravve Jay manages the production pipeline and platform architecture; Mherie Vic structures the customer journey mapping that determines which content gets built first and how performance is tracked.
-For SaaS companies applying this to the product specifically, AI Avatar Video for SaaS: Product Demos and Onboarding covers the product-use-case equivalent.
-For clinics using video for patient education — a direct parallel — AI Avatar Video for Clinics: Patient Education at Scale applies the same principles to the healthcare context.
+TTGC builds support content systems.
+These are part of its wider avatar video setup.
+It designs this for clients.
+The team manages production and platform architecture.
+It also maps customer journeys.
+This mapping decides what content gets built first.
+It shows how performance is tracked.
+Are you a SaaS company applying this to products?
+AI Avatar Video for SaaS: Product Demos and Onboarding covers that use case.
+Clinics use video for patient education in the same way.
+AI Avatar Video for Clinics: Patient Education at Scale applies this to healthcare.

 Sources